Didactic Sessions - Neurology Residency

 Resident Meeting – monthly:

-The Program Director meets with all the residents to discuss any resident concerns, disseminate information, and brainstorm about ideas for improvements.
-Residents are encouraged to suggest agenda items for discussion and provide ideas on how to improve the didactic program or clinical practice.
+The Program Director meets with the residents to discuss any resident concerns, disseminate information, and brainstorm about ideas for improvements.
+Residents are encouraged to suggest agenda items for discussion and provide ideas on how to improve the residency program or clinical practice.

 Special topic sessions organized by the Chair.
 Examples include: How to get involved and organize research projects, economics of healthcare, career counselling discussion panels.